Resources

 What is the difference between a cardiac arrest and a heart attack?

-While cardiac arrest is like an electrical issue in the heart's rhythm, heart attacks occur from circulatory problems.
+While cardiac arrest is like an electrical issue in the heart's rhythm, heart attacks occur from circulatory problems of blood in the body.
 Cardiac arrest is uncommon and may occur in high-risk cases.
 However, a heart attack may become a cause of cardiac arrest.

 The primary cause of Coronary heart disease is blocked arteries.
 Fatty deposits on the artery wall can cause an obstruction.
 This may lead to problems with normal blood flow to the heart.